Master of Education in Coaching Education and Athlete Development (MEd-CEAD)

 The students take 1 course at a time (2 per semester) lasting 8 weeks.

-The courses are in module form, generally 4 per course, and in addition to exposure to the most recent research on an issue or topic, many of the courses are project based.
+The program's courses are in module form, generally 4 per course, and in addition to exposure to the most recent research on an issue or topic, many of the courses are project-based.

-The program began in 2015 and has quickly gained recognition as a competitor in coaching education and athlete development.
+The online master program began in 2015 and has quickly gained recognition as a competitor in coaching education and athlete development.

 No. It is strictly a Master of Education degree.